fordsfords/err/README.md

 which saves the original error information until it is explicitly deleted.
 No chance of accidentally overwriting the error code.
 * Stack trace.
-"Err" has a primitive stacktracing capability, that can even transition thread boundaries.
+"Err" has a primitive stack tracing capability, that can even transition thread boundaries.
-I.e. thread A sends a request to thread B, which detects an error, the error object (with stack trace) can be transferred back to thread A, and stacktracing can be resumed.
+I.e. thread A sends a request to thread B, which detects an error, the error object (with stack trace) can be transferred back to thread A, and stack tracing can be resumed.

 I wish I could say that "err" is perfect.
 One negative to it is that it is VERY disruptive to add it to an existing